Flexible Covariate Adjustments in Regression Discontinuity Designs: Additional Theoretical Results and Discussions

-Our result in Theorem~\ref{th:Normality} suggests that one should be able to construct valid confidence intervals for $\tau$ by applying standard methods for inference based on the ``no covariates'' RD estimator to the generated data set $\{(X_i,M_i(\wh\ad_{s(i)}))\}_{i\in[n]}$, ignoring the sampling uncertainty about the estimated adjustment function.
-As we show in more detail in Appendix~\ref{sec:Inference}, this turns out to be correct.
+We formally show in Appendix~\ref{sec:Inference} that standard methods for bandwidth choice and confidence interval construction based on the no covariates RD estimator maintain their general asymptotic properties when they are applied to the generated data set $\{(X_i,M_i(\wh\ad_{s(i)}))\}_{i\in[n]}$ without any adjustment for the sampling uncertainty about the estimated adjustment function.
+Specifically, we derive three groups of results, all under conditions that are rather weak and analogous to those commonly imposed in setups without covariates.